smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.2.5 - 2022-07-18

+CHANGES:

+- Fixed address_format for PO Box results.
+It contained fields not used to build the address fields.
+- Improved results in when components are used in the lookup.
+- Fixed an issue with the changes section in the premise field.
+Sometimes it would say Verified when it should have been Identified.

 ## 3.2.1 - 2022-07-05

 CHANGES: